5 April 2019 - 7 April 2019, 00:00 - 23:59

 RE-IMAGINING ESTABLISHMENT FOR THE POST-ELIZABETHAN AGE

 The Ecclesiastical Law Society is promoting a public discussion of the nature of establishment and the challenges it may face in the years ahead, both from a constitutional vantage point and in parochial ministry for the national church.
 A stellar collection of experts has been brought together for a unique conference which will seek to re-imagine the national church and public religion in the increasingly secular world in the current second Elizabethan age and hereafter.
 Robert Blackburn will deliver a keynote lecture on constitutional issues of monarchy, parliament and the Church of England.
-Norman Doe and Colin Podmore will assess the centenaries of, respectively, the Enabling Act 1919 and the Church in Wales Act 1914 and the experience of English and Welsh Anglicanism over this period.
+Norman Doe and Colin Podmore will assess the centenaries of, respectively, the Welsh Church Act 1914 and The Church of England Assembly (Powers) Act 1919 and the experience of English and Welsh Anglicanism over this period.
 Sir William Fittall will comment on the practice and politics of establishment, and Dr Malcolm Brown will reflect on grace and pragmatism within a theology of power.
 Grace Davie and Bishop Graham James will evaluate public and parochial conceptions of an established church in a time of declining attendance.
-There will be observations from those outside the Anglican church, including Lord Singh and Dr Paul Goodliff.
+There will be observations from those outside the Anglican church, including Dr Paul Goodliff.
 The conference will be of interest to ecclesiastical lawyers and administrators, to students of constitutional law, and to clergy and laity whose daily lives are influence by the lived reality of a national church witnessing to an increasingly diverse world.

 |Speakers:||Professor Robert Blackburn QC, King’s College, London|